pret/pokered/README.md

 New Items:
 ====
-- The Sun, Ice, Poison and Heart Stones have been added.
+- The Ice, Poison and Heart Stones have been added.
 - Additional evolution items include the Protector, Black Augurite, Up-Grade, Dubious Disc, Metal Coat and Candy Jar.
-- The Old Sea Chart has been added, allowing access to Faraway Island and Mew.
+- The Old Sea Map has been added, allowing access to Faraway Island and Mew.
 - The Citrine Pass has been added, allowing access to a new post-game area based on the unused "C" map.
 - The Wing Fossil is a new item that allows Aerodactyl to be revived, as the Old Amber was instead used for Decilla.